Pannoniae/sem/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Create a friendly, positive environment.
+If there is time, activities or going out togheter can be beneficial for the group dynamics.

 Examples of unacceptable behavior include: